Image

 From Search to YouTube, Gmail, and even Google Slides, people all over the world depend on Google and its various products.

-A pie graph showing Search Engine Market Share worldwide, with Google leading at 98.12%.
+A pie chart showing Search Engine Market Share on a blue gradient background

-As of early 2022, Google enjoyed 91.9% of the search engine market share.
+As of February 2025, Google enjoyed 90% of the global search engine market share.
 Regardless of how you feel about that number, it’s one that digital marketers can’t afford to ignore.

 Here’s another one: Google processes around 8.5 billion searches daily.
-For those billions of searchers, the SERP experience is far more valuable than it once was—and that’s why some marketers have concluded that SEO is on its way out.
+For those billions of searchers, the SERP experience is far more dynamic than it once was, and that’s why some marketers have concluded that Organic Search optimization is on its way out.

-When you’re looking for a weeknight recipe, a quicker route to the mall, or a store where you can grab a last-minute anniversary gift, SERPs make it easier than ever to get the instant answers you’re looking for.
+When you’re looking for a weeknight recipe, a quicker route to the mall, or a store where you can grab a last-minute anniversary gift, SERPs make it easy to get instant answers.

-But that means it’s more difficult for site owners to push their pages into those coveted top results—especially with so much space dedicated to paid ads, rich results, answer boxes, and other elements.
+But that means it’s more difficult for site owners to push their pages into those coveted top results, especially with so much space dedicated to paid ads, rich results, answer boxes, Google’s AI Overviews, and other elements.

-That’s why, above all else, an informed, strategic link building campaign should be at the center of every SEO endeavor.
-There are some aspects of SEO that can help you realize a near-term boost, but there’s no substitute for an intelligent, targeted link building approach.
-It’s simply the most effective and enduring piece of successful SEO.
+That’s why, above all else, an informed, strategic link building campaign should be at the center of every Organic Search endeavor.
+There are some aspects of Organic Search that can help you realize a near-term boost, but there’s no substitute for an intelligent, targeted link building approach.
+It’s simply the most effective and enduring piece of successful Organic Search optimization.

 And when it comes to link building, don’t take the term “intelligent” to include AI.
 To be sure, recent growth in AI capability is impressive and increasingly practical.
-AI is likely to bring significant changes to search and digital marketing—we’ll discuss this further in the next section.
+AI has already brought significant changes to search marketing.

 But as far as link building is concerned, it’s not a process that should be automated.
-Productive, efficient link building requires high-quality content and intelligent syndication.
-These two elements are required for an ROI-focused link building campaign that produces results—there’s just no getting around it, even with AI.
+Productive, efficient link building requires high-quality content and intelligent content syndication.
+These two elements are necessary for an ROI-focused link building campaign that produces results; there’s just no getting around it, even with AI.

-Link building is the process at the heart of every effective SEO campaign.
-It’s absolutely essential, so accept no compromises here as you pursue SEO to spur your brand forward.
+Link building is the process at the heart of every effective Organic Search campaign.
+It’s absolutely essential, so accept no compromises here as you pursue Organic Search to spur your brand forward.

 AI Has Entered the Chat